Christian-Offen/multisymplectic/README.md

 The script in each subfolder are independent of the scripts in other subfolders.
 For detailed information on how to run the scripts refer to the README.md files in the subfolders.

-To cite this work, please cite the zenodo doi of the most current release (10.5281/zenodo.3905510) and the corresponding publication (once it is available).
+To cite this work, please cite the zenodo doi of the most recent release (10.5281/zenodo.3905510) and the corresponding publication (once it is available).
 For this, see https://orcid.org/0000-0002-5940-8057 or https://arxiv.org/abs/2006.14172.